ElliottAYoung/wriggler/README.md

 # Wriggler

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/wriggler`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Wriggler was created to serve and the crawler for a search engine, moving its way through HTML files and grabbing data based on pre determined tags then making/storing the data in a number of specifically created CSV files.

 ## Installation